Armand Bayou

 Status and Implementation

-Analyses of the data collected for the project revealed that concentrations of dissolved oxygen are often relatively low during hot weather, but also found no indication of aquatic-life impairment or limitation related to the dissolved-oxygen regime.
-The data set has several unconventional aspects that are related to unique hydraulic characteristics of the Armand Bayou system.
+Analyses of the data collected for the project revealed that concentrations of dissolved oxygen are often relatively low during hot weather, but also found no indication of aquatic life impairment or limitation related to the dissolved-oxygen regime.

 For More Information